dlang-community/SDLang-D/HOWTO.md

 assert(daughter is akiko.tags[1]);      // Second child of Akiko-san
 assert(daughter is akiko.all.tags[2]);  // Third if you include pets

-// Akiko-san's namespaces, in order of first appearance in the SDL file: assert(akiko.namespaces[0].name == "dimensions"); // First found in attribute "height" assert(akiko.namespaces[1].name == "");           // First found in child "son" assert(akiko.namespaces[2].name == "pet");        // First found in child "kitty"
+// Akiko-san's namespaces, in order of first appearance in the SDLang file: assert(akiko.namespaces[0].name == "dimensions"); // First found in attribute "height" assert(akiko.namespaces[1].name == "");           // First found in child "son" assert(akiko.namespaces[2].name == "pet");        // First found in child "kitty"